Camin Larredya - Jurançon La Part Davant 2024 (sec)

 About the estate:

-The death of his father brought Jean-Marc Grussaute back to the fundamentals of his native Béarn, to the fledgling Jurançon vineyard, whose terraces had been reclaimed by the previous generation.
-At that time, the Camin Larredya estate produced strawberries; the grapes from its few rows of vines were taken to the cooperative.
-He learned the ropes there while playing rugby for ten years with Section Paloise.
-He gave up rugby, switched to organic farming, changed sides, networks, contacts, and methods.
-In fact, he uses none of them, relying instead on his instinct and on the little Manseng grape, the foundation of Jurançon's history and future.
-He planted massal selections, refined his ripeness, blends, and aging techniques.
-In the same vein, he developed a passion for the great terroirs he spotted on maps: first Clos Joliette, which he farmed for a time with the A Bisto de Nas gang, then Côte Blanche, his revelation.
-For this, he tamed the slope and, in just six years, proved the exceptional quality of the terroir on the Danian-Montian limestone of Lasseube.
-In addition to talent, the 2023 Winemaker of the Year possesses a determination that allows him to go where others shy away, thereby bringing prestige to an entire region.
+The death of his father brought Jean-Marc Grussaute back to the roots of his native Béarn, to the fledgling Jurançon vineyard, whose terraces had been reclaimed by the previous generation.
+At the time, the Camin Larredya estate was growing strawberries; the grapes from its few rows of vines were taken to the cooperative.
+He learned the trade there while playing rugby for ten years with Section Paloise.
+He gave up rugby, switched to organic farming, and changed sides, networks, partners, and methods.
+In fact, he uses none of them, relying instead on his instinct and that little Manseng grape, the foundation of Jurançon’s history and future.
+He planted massal selections, refining his harvest times, blends, and aging methods.
+Following this same logic, he became passionate about the great terroirs he spotted on maps: Clos Joliette first, which he worked for a time with Nas’s A Bisto crew; then the Côte Blanche, his revelation.
+For it, he tamed the slope and, in barely six years, proved the exceptional quality of the terroir on the Danomontian limestones of Lasseube.
+Beyond his talent, the 2023 Winemaker of the Year possesses the determination that allows him to go where others shy away, thereby bringing renown to an entire region.

 ESTATE PRICE